Is It OK to Use ChatGPT and AI Chatbots at University?

 “Plagiarism, which is prohibited, is copying or restating someone else’s words or ideas while pretending they are one’s own.
 This means that it is unacceptable to submit others’ words or ideas without citing the source and to get unauthorized help in completing assignments,” she continued.

-“ChatGPT definitely qualifies as unauthorized help,” she added.
+“[AI LLM tools] definitely qualify as unauthorized help,” she added.
 “When a student graduates and receives a degree from a US university, the university is stating that the student is a trustworthy and accomplished scholar who has met the standards of the university.
 The only way to uphold your reputation and the reputation of your university is to develop your own critical-thinking skills and submit your own academic work.”

 Know What Your Professors Expect